zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL200.md

 - Click **Save** to complete the configuration.

 - Click the **Build Now** button to start the build immediately.
-Wait, as it may take 30 seconds to a few minutes for the queued job to execute, but when it does, the status will change to the following:
+Wait, as it may a few minutes for the queued job to execute, but when it does, the status will change to the following:

     ![](images/200/Picture28_5.png)
     ![](images/200/Picture29.png)